RayCodeAway/MunchBit/README.md

 ## Other acknowledgments
-* All money will be held in escrow and no intention of distribution of tokens to staff will be commence until solution is fully operational and there is a cool off period of 6-8 months for any bugs to settle
+* All money will be held in escrow
-*  There will be a trickle release of 10% of escrow to staff every 4 months
+* There will be a trickle release of 5% of escrow to staff every 3 months until the full 30% is distributed